MixMask: Revisiting Masking Strategy for Siamese ConvNets: Experiments

-{{\bf Datasets and Training Settings.}} We conduct experiments on {CIFAR-100~\cite{krizhevsky2009learning}}, {Tiny-ImageNet~\cite{le2015tiny}} and {ImageNet-1K~\cite{deng2009imagenet}} datasets.
-For CIFAR-100 and Tiny-ImageNet, we train each framework for 1000 epochs with ResNet-18 \cite{he2016deep} backbone.
-For ImageNet-1K, we pretrain ResNet-50 for 200 {and 800} epochs and then finetune a linear classifier on top of the frozen features for 100 epochs and report Top-1 accuracy.
+{{\bf Datasets and Training Settings.}} We conduct experiments on {Tiny-ImageNet~\cite{le2015tiny}}, {CIFAR-100~\cite{krizhevsky2009learning}}, and {ImageNet-1K~\cite{deng2009imagenet}}.
+For CIFAR-100 and Tiny-ImageNet, we train each framework for 1000 epochs with ResNet-18 \cite{he2016deep}.
+For ImageNet-1K, we pretrain ResNet-50 for 200 epochs and then finetune a linear classifier on top of the frozen features for 100 epochs and report Top-1 accuracy.
 We use MoCo (and MoCo V2 for ImageNet-1K) as a base framework unless stated otherwise.
 We report Top-1 on linear evaluation, except the case of MoCo on CIFAR-100 and Tiny-ImageNet for which we provide {\em k}-NN accuracy. $^*$ indicates that we build our method upon Un-Mix.
-We provide full training configurations in the supplementary material.
+All our experiments are conducted on A100 (40G) GPUs.